 Upon receiving the application, the Minister will verify whether it complies with applicable laws and regulations.
 If all the requirements are satisfied, the Minister will notify the applicant of his/her approval for the establishment of the foundation as a legal entity.
-Afterwards, the Minister has 14 days to issue an official decree confirming his/her approval.
+Afterward, the Minister has 14 days to issue an official decree confirming his/her approval.

-The governing bodies of a yayasan are:
+The governing bodies of a Yayasan are:

 a.
 Patrons (Pembina)